nicrivers/learningR/README.md

 Submit a script file (with a .R extension) that does the following:
 1. Creates a data frame with data for: (see table below)
     a.
 The population of each province in 2017.
     b.
-The rate of opiod-related deaths measured in deaths per total population in each province in 2017.
+The rate of opiod-related deaths measured in number of deaths per 100,000 people in each province in 2017.
 2. Finds the total number of opiod-related deaths in each province in 2017.
 3. Finds the total number of opioid-related deaths in all of Canada (excluding the territories) in 2017.